GuJialu/BigMushroomRPGDocs/puremd/manualEnglish.md

 <br>

 ## Act Condition Region
-All acts inside a condition region will have the act conditions of that region.
+All acts inside a condition region must satisfy the region's act conditions to execute.
 This is useful when you want the act to only be active during a quest.
 ### Creation
 - `right click` -> `Act Condition Region`
 - drag four corners to adjust the region.